Eglise Saint-Martial

 Français

-Like a lookout, the spire of the church of Saint-Martial signals the town of Le Douhet.
-The square bell tower, certainly rebuilt in the 15th century, has a small bell tower at each of its corners.
-This late Romanesque building, from the middle of the 12th century, has a single nave ending in an apse.
-The western façade is the most beautiful part of the building's decoration.
-One can admire the very dense plant ornamentation of the arches of the portal and the side arcades decorated with beaded stems.
-The portal is decorated with a mixture of fantastic animals and scenes from the Scriptures, such as the Paschal Lamb adored by angels, the Apostles surrounding Christ in Majesty, and the Descent from the Cross.
-Inside the choir, several Romanesque capitals have been preserved, representing griffins and lions as well as a bird with spread wings, comparable to the one in the bell tower of the Abbaye-aux-Dames in Saintes, or the "torture of the Miser" (his purse hanging from his neck, dragged along by two devils).
-A 15th century mural painting represents the martyrdom of a bishop.
+Like a lookout, the spire of Saint-Martial church marks out the town of Le Douhet.
+The square bell tower, probably rebuilt in the 15th century, has a small bell tower at each of its corners.
+This late Romanesque building, dating from the middle of the 12th century, has a single nave ending in an apse.
+The western façade is the most beautifully decorated part of the building.
+You can admire the dense plant decoration on the arches of the portal and the side arcades, decorated with stems adorned with pearls.
+The portal features a mixture of fantastic animals and scenes from the Scriptures, such as the Paschal Lamb adored by angels, the Apostles surrounding Christ in Majesty, and the Descent from the Cross.
+Inside the choir, a number of Romanesque capitals have been preserved, depicting griffins and lions, as well as a bird with outstretched wings, similar to the one in the bell tower of the Abbaye-aux-Dames in Saintes, and "the torture of the Miser" (his purse hanging from his neck, dragged along by two devils).
+A 15th-century mural depicts the martyrdom of a bishop.
+The church is open and accessible to pilgrims on their way to Santiago de Compostela.

 Facilities & services